explosion/spaCy/CONTRIBUTING.md

 should usually call this `text`.
 Two general code style preferences further help with naming.
 First, **lean away from introducing temporary variables**, as these clutter your namespace.
 This is one reason why comprehension expressions are often preferred.
-Second, **keep your functions shortish**, so that can work in a smaller scope.
+Second, **keep your functions shortish**, so they can work in a smaller scope.
 Of course, this is a question of trade-offs.

 ### Cython conventions